kgxsz/devops-101/part-one/README.md

 - go to the 'Subnet Associations' tab
 - edit it, and associate your devops-part-one subnet

 You now have a route table associated with your subnet.
-If you look at the 'Routes' tab you'll see that any traffic originating in our subnet within the range 10.0.0.0/16 will be routed locally.
+If you look at the 'Routes' tab you'll see that any traffic originating in our subnet within the range `10.0.0.0/16` will be routed locally, which means that traffic targetting our VPC will be routed back into our VPC.

 ### Create an internet gateway
 So you've got a route table routing trafic from your subnet.
 But it's still not getting anywhere useful.
-We want the subnet to be able to talk to the outside world, so let's make an internet gateway:
+We want the subnet to be able to talk to the outside world, so let's make an internet gateway and attach it with our VPC.

 - go to VPC in the services tab
 - go to the 'Internet Gateway' section in the left hand pane